Post-Operative Instructions for Tympanoplasty

-Discomfort and Pain: Use the pain medication prescribed by your doctor as directed.
+Discomfort and Pain: Use the pain medication prescribed by your doctor as directed if needed.
 However, when your pain begins to lessen, try to reduce your pain medication use.
 The faster you come off your prescription pain medication the quicker your recovery will be.
 Tylenol is encouraged for mild to moderate pain and has fewer risks than narcotic medication.

 Bleeding/Drainage: A thin bloody discharge can be expected from the ear canal for several days.
-If it becomes thick yellow or green, call our office at once.
-A piece of cotton should be used to absorb the drainage and be changed as necessary.
-You may have a round sponge (otowick) in your ear canal, which will be removed at your first visit.
-If it comes out sooner, that is not a problem.
+If it becomes thick yellow or green, please call our office.
+A piece of cotton should be used to absorb the drainage and can be changed as necessary.
+You may have a round sponge (otowick) in your ear canal, which will usually be removed at your first postoperative visit.
+If it comes out sooner, that is usually not a problem.
 Always wash your hands before treating your ear.
 When the drainage stops, the ear should be exposed to the air as much as possible.

 - Do not lie on the side of surgery until this is authorized by your physician.

 - Clean the suture area only if instructed by your doctor.
 You may wash your hair the next day provided water is kept out of the ear.

 - If you have incisions closed with staples, you may wash and keep the incision clean, apply antibiotic ointment twice daily or as directed.
 Staples are typically removed in one week, usually with minimal discomfort.
 After 24 hours, a dressing over the incision is usually not required.
 A small amount of skin redness, irritation, discomfort and itching can be expected during the healing process.